edchelstephens/docker-for-web-developers/NOTES.md

 - Each Dockerfile starts with a `FROM` instruction, and then you can add multiple instructions, like another `FROM`
 - Custom images are built using:
   `docker build -t <username>/<image_name_or_image_repostitory>:<version_tag> <build_context_where_dockerfile_lives_usually a .>`

+# Container Linking

+## Docker Container Linking Options

+1. Use Legacy Linking

+- Done using Container names
+- Under the hood, it creates what's called a `bridge network` and within that network you can communicate between the containers, based on the name of the containers

+2.